I've been an obsessed hard rock/heavy metal fan and collector since the early 1980s. If it's got a good guitar riff and attitude, I'm in.

 Recorded live at the Ed Sullivan Theater, New York City, Aug.
 11, 1990

-In 1990, Aerosmith was at the absolute peak of their renewed popularity, thanks largely to MTV's support of their flashy music videos like "Dude (Looks Like a Lady)" and "Love in an Elevator."
-One of MTV's most popular original programs at the time was MTV Unplugged, where the biggest names in music performed live sets of their hits in an intimate, stripped-down acoustic setting.
-Aerosmith's famed blues-based boogie seemed like a perfect match for the format, so it was inevitable that the two sides would eventually meet.
+Aerosmith was at the absolute peak of their renewed popularity in 1990, thanks largely to MTV's support of their flashy music videos like "Dude (Looks Like a Lady)" and "Love in an Elevator."
+One of MTV's most popular original programs at the time was MTV Unplugged, where some of the biggest names in music performed live sets of their hits in an intimate, stripped-down acoustic setting.
+It was inevitable that the two sides would eventually meet.

 Aerosmith took a brief detour from their sold-out Pump concert tour to tape an "Unplugged" performance on August 11, 1990 at New York City's Ed Sullivan Theater (future home of David Letterman's and Stephen Colbert's Late Shows).
 The show premiered on MTV just over a month later, in mid-September (some sources say it first aired on Sept.
 18th, others the 20th) and it showcased the Bad Boys of Boston at the absolute top of their game, running through a set of classics in front of a small but appreciative studio audience.